Eksanto/eksa-app/README.md

 Teks untuk dicoba:
 *"Apple is looking at buying U.K. startup for $1 billion.
-Mr. Maldonado flicked his turn signal and moved right and within seconds, his Ford Explorer pickup was hit by a Tesla Model 3 that was traveling about 60 miles per hour on Autopilot.
+Mr. Maldonado flicked his turn signal and moved right and within seconds, his Ford Explorer pickup was hit by a Tesla that was traveling about 60 miles per hour on Autopilot.
 San Francisco considers banning sidewalk delivery robots.
 London is a big city in the United Kingdom."*